-We have audited the consolidated financial statements of Hancock-Wood Electric Cooperative, Inc. and Subsidiary, which comprise the consolidated balance sheets as of March 31, 2024 and 2023, and the related consolidated statements of revenue, consolidated statements of changes in members' equity, and consolidated statements of cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of Hancock-Wood Electric Cooperative, Inc. and Subsidiary, which comprise the consolidated balance sheets as of March 31, 2025 and 2024, and the related consolidated statements of revenue, consolidated statements of changes in members' equity, and consolidated statements of cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Hancock-Wood Electric Cooperative, Inc. and Subsidiary as of March 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Hancock-Wood Electric Cooperative, Inc. and Subsidiary as of March 31, 2025 and 2024, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.